What is familial adenomatous polyposis?

 How is classic FAP diagnosed?

 Classic FAP is a clinical diagnosis.
 This means that it is typically diagnosed when the doctor finds many polyps, rather than by the results of a laboratory test.
 A person with more than 100 adenomatous colon polyps is considered to have FAP.
 People with FAP can also have a blood test to look for a mutation in the APC gene.
 If an APC gene mutation is found, other family members may be diagnosed with FAP if they are tested and have the same gene mutation.

-What are the estimated cancer risks associated with FAP?
+What are the estimated cancer risks associated with classic FAP?